merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 done
 ```

-Which would generate all the contigs-db files in the `CONTIGS-DBs` directory (in about 4 minutes).
+Which would generate all the {% include ARTIFACT name="contigs-db" %} files in the `CONTIGS-DBs` directory (in about 4 minutes).

 I hope it is clear to you how to run this on your own HPC using this information, but if not, you have three options: